nwms-tutoring/icmc-project/README.md

-This is a simple guessing game, implementing random numbers and function use.
+These are simple guessing games, implementing random numbers and function use.

+Credits:

+/project/ was made by Miles Howard and Farhan Abdul.

+/python/ was made by April Xu.